MelvinMathew9/acme-widget-co/README.md

 ## Extending rules and offers

 - Delivery rules and offers are intentionally extensible.
-Add a new rule by subclassing `DeliveryRule` and implementing `applies_to?(subtotal)` and `charge`.
+- Add a new rule by extending `DeliveryRule` and implementing `applies_to?(subtotal)` and `charge`.
 - Add a new offer by extending `Offer` and implementing `discount(items)`.